alekshura/SourceMapper/README.md

 # SourceMapper

 # Introduction
-`SourceMapper` is code generator for mappings based on attributes defined in interfaces or abstrat classes.
+`SourceMapper` is a code generator that uses attributes placed in interfaces or abstract classes: during build time it generates mapping classes and methods for mappings based on "rules" defined in these attributes.

-It is based on .NetCore [Source Generators](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.md) engine and generates classes for mappers during build time of you project.
+It is based on [Source Generators](https://github.com/dotnet/roslyn/blob/main/docs/features/source-generators.md) feature that has been intoduced with `C# 9.0` and brings a possibility to  generate code during build time.

-That is the main difference between `SourceMapper` and [Automapper](https://automapper.org/): you can see, reuse or inherit from generated code after app build process.
+After configuring you mappers you can see, control and override the generated code for the mappings.

 # Installation
 Install using nuget package manager: